The Definitive Guide to Buying Leather Furniture

 Price Range: 6-9

-Unlike leathers made from the “full top grain”, those made from the first cut of the hide are buffed, sanded, or otherwise corrected before they are finished with color and a protective clear coat.
+These leathers are a corrected grain.
+The hides are buffed, sanded, or otherwise corrected before they are finished with color and a protective clear coat.

 Corrected grain leather is a great choice for high-traffic furniture because it can handle it.
 The protective coating makes this leather much easier to clean and more resistant to staining than aniline or some semi-aniline dyed leathers.